dmcbride/git-tools/README.md

   And if the option is `/.../`, then it will use that regex to find the most recently used branch that matches, and switch to that branch.
 Useful if your branch names have non-overlapping unique names, such as Jira tags (usually).

+* git-swj

+  A combination of switch and Jira.
+First, add a `jira.prefix` configuration setting to your repository.
+Then you can pass in the jira number, and this will switch to the branch starting with `prefix-number` if there is one.
+Note that `prefix-100` will not match `prefix-1001`.

+  If you pass in additional parameters, this will be considered a partial match for the rest of the branch name, useful for cases where you have multiple branches for a single Jira issue.

+* git-swcj

+  A combination of switch-create and Jira.
+First, add a `jira.prefix` configuration setting to your repository.
+Then you pass in the jira number and the rest of the branch name.
+You can combine these with dashes into a single word, or space-separate and the tool will convert each word break into a dash.